codingEzio/SimpleTermEditor/README.md

 - [ ] Configurable *Find* (like *Ignore Case or not*)
 - [ ] Syntax Highlighting (this might take a while..)

+## Status

+> Now I'm quite familiar with the project, I could start trying to integrate my own ideas into this editor implementation.
+I've also found a project that quite peaked my interest, which is [*Matt Duck*](https://www.mattduck.com/)'s improved version of the [implementation](https://github.com/mattduck/kilo).
+Hell yeah!

 ## Credit

 - [Build Your Own Text Editor](https://viewsourcecode.org/snaptoken/kilo/) <sup>[src](https://github.com/snaptoken/kilo-tutorial)</sup>